Containerisation and compliance

 New technologies and the importance of data

-As the shipment of dangerous goods is complex, Blockchain may be a good way to increase safety in the maritime sector.
-A key proposition for using Blockchain for this purpose is digital traceability of DG through the supply chain, increasing security and transparency.
-In 2018 Exis took part in the misdeclaration of dangerous goods blockchain project, Maritime Blockchain Labs, led by Bloc with the support of Lloyd’s Register Foundation.
-There are still challenges to be addressed with the use of Blockchain, but if players in the supply chain are willing and able to share their data in the future it could play a big part in the safety of containerised shipments being used to digitise diverse DG documentation, automate transmission and updating of DG information.
+As the shipment of dangerous goods is complex, Blockchain could enhance safety in the maritime sector.
+A key proposition for using Blockchain is digital traceability of DG through the supply chain, boosting security and transparency.
+In 2018, NCB Hazcheck participated in the misdeclaration of dangerous goods blockchain project, Maritime Blockchain Labs.
+The initiative was led by Bloc with the support of Lloyd’s Register Foundation.

 NCB